-One of Queen Máxima’s signature hat shapes is the upswept ‘slice’- a wide brimmed picture hat with upswept brim that soars high on one side of the hat above a rounded crown.
+One of Queen Máxima’s signature hat shapes is the upswept ‘slice’- a wide brimmed picture hat with brim that soars high on one side of the hat above a rounded crown.
 Large brimmed picture hats can be difficult for royals to wear as the wide brim obstructs the all-important view of one’s royal face; the raised brim on this design not only alleviates this issue but it frames the wearer’s face in a kind of royal millinery halo.
-Máxima’s hats in this genre are all simply trimmed with hatband around the base of the crown, leaving the dramatic shape of the hat to remain the focus of its impact.
-So far, we have seen the Dutch queen in twelve straw versions of this hat style, all designed by Belgian milliner Fabienne Delvigne:
+Máxima’s hats in this genre are usually simply trimmed with hatband around the base of the crown, leaving the dramatic shape of the hat to remain the focus of its impact.

 Queen Máxima has taken the upswept brim shape and attached it on several hats with square crowns (like this one) not included in this list, but that further illustrates her penchant for this particular brim shape.
 She remains a very popular figure when it comes to royal hats and her distinctive style is partly defined by the way she has embraced these slice picture hats.
 What do you think of this style?
 Do you prefer this hat in straw or in felt?